ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om3.md

 To extend or branch off from an existing experiment, the model can be configured to start from an existing restart file.

-To do this, add a `restart:` [entry](https://payu.readthedocs.io/en/latest/config.html#miscellaneous), with a path to the folder containing existing restart files, to the `config.yaml` file in the experiment.
+To do this, add a [`restart:` entry](https://payu.readthedocs.io/en/latest/config.html#miscellaneous) to the `config.yaml` file, specifying the path to a folder containing existing restart files.
 Or, to do this automatically when setting up an experiment, add the `-r` flag to the `payu clone` command:
 ```
 cd ~/access-om3